AnnoX4uk/Andersen/netstat_script/README.md

  `sudo ./netstat_scr.sh -p {PROCESS_NAME}`

 You can set lines to output with -l.
-By default output 5 lines.
+By default output is 5 lines.

  `./netstat_scr.sh -p {PROCESS_NAME} -l 100`